dpriskorn/ItemSubjector/README.md

 users SPARQL query.

 Usage example for diseases:
-`python itemsubjector.py -iu --sparql "SELECT ?item WHERE {?item wdt:P31 wd:Q12136.}"`
+`poetry run python itemsubjector.py -iu --sparql "SELECT ?item WHERE {?item wdt:P31 wd:Q12136.}"`

 This makes it much easier to cover a range a subjects.
 This example query returns ~5000 items to match :)